| The Aims of the Project | ||

 ||

-In From The Cold Project Ensuring that the sacrifice of British servicemen in two world wars is not forgotten. |
+In From The Cold Project Ensuring that the sacrifice of British and Commonwealth servicemen in two world wars is not forgotten. |

 ||